krmaxwell/krmaxwell.github.io/_posts/2015-03-10-advice-cfp-responses.md

 Related to this: explain what you mean.
 Leave the mystery for the actual presentation, but not for the questionnaire and abstract.
 If the selection committee doesn't know what you want to talk about, they will move on to another candidate they can evaluate fairly.

 Different conferences require different levels of detail, of course.
 Many of them just want an abstract and basically choose based on the combination of subject matter and speaker reputation.
 Others want two abstracts (short and detailed) plus an outline.
 Personally, I prefer the latter because it forces me to make sure I've done my homework in advance (see above).

+## Closing bound

+Presenting your research or a solid explanation of little-understood techniques can mean real benefits for the attendees and for your own career.
+I don't just mean that in terms of publicity, either: forcing yourself to get the material in shape to show it to others means you understand it that much better yourself, too.
+If you put in the effort, it will pay off.

 ## External references